naala89/apiopenstudio_docker_dev/README.md

 Docker setup for ApiOpenStudio
 ==============================

 This is a setup designed for developers local environments.
+It allows full access to the ApiOpenStudio Core and Admin code.
 It mounts to code inside the container volumes, allowing the programmer to edit the code directly and immediately see the results.
 It is designed to maintain a persistent database, provides an email container for full end-to-end testing, and optionally serves the phpdoc site.

 Note: